Adorn Yourself with Godliness: A Study of 1 Timothy and Titus

 Titus was a Greek who listened to Paul’s preaching and believed in Jesus.
 Paul brought him to Jerusalem (Galatians 2:1-4) to show the apostles and other Jewish believers how a Greek non-Jew could love God just as much as they did.
 Titus traveled with Paul on missionary journeys, helping in the work of sharing the gospel.
 During the 3 years Paul was teaching in Ephesus, Titus was there.
 Then, Paul sent him to Corinth to alleviate tension at that church (2 Corinthians 7:6-16) and to collect money for the poor (2 Corinthians 8:6-23).
 Paul thought of Titus not only as a very faithful friend but also as his spiritual son because he had led him to trust Christ.
 After Paul was released from the Roman prison where he had been for two years, he and Titus traveled to the island of Crete.
 Paul left Titus on Crete to continue teaching the new Christians and to appoint church leaders for each new church.
 Paul wrote to Titus soon after writing 1 Timothy.

-Godliness is a reverence for God characterized by living a life that reflects His character.
-It is a life that is well-pleasing to Him.
+Godliness is devotion to God expressed in a life that is pleasing to Him.
 It also means to take on His likeness as we present Him to the world around us.
-Attributes of godliness are those same ones found in our Lord Jesus Christ—humility, compassion, love, prayer, dependency on God the Father, and many more.
+Attributes of godliness are those same ones found in our Lord Jesus Christ-humility, compassion, love, prayer, dependency on God the Father, and many more.
 Read my blog “Adorn Yourself with Godliness” for more understanding of what this means.